 Kotiharjun Sauna

 Kotiharjun Sauna is the last genuine wood-heated traditional public sauna in Helsinki and has welcomed sauna-goers since 1928.
 Hardy washing ladies are still on hand to scrub the living daylights out of you should you wish, and massage, cupping and manicures and pedicures are also available by booking in advance.
-Washing available Sat at 16-19.
+Washing available on Thursdays and Saturdays.
 Towels to rent.

 Harjutorinkatu 1